ffakira/vesting/README.md

 * Ideally you would batch smaller list of addresses.
 * It can be very expensive when you are doing a large amount of users.

-Here is an implementation of the `whitelist` mechanism for batch implemntation
+Here is an implementation of the `whitelist` mechanism for batch

 ```sol
 function whitelist(